njlivesey/dualpy/README.md

 </div>

-<pre align="center">Forward mode automatic differentiation using "dual algebra" for numpy arrays (includes support for arrays with unit metadata, specifically with Pint and Astropy)</pre>
+<div align="center">Forward mode automatic differentiation using "dual algebra" for numpy arrays (includes support for arrays with unit metadata, specifically with Pint and Astropy)</div>
 <!-- ☝️ Replace with a single sentence describing the purpose of your repo / proj ☝️ -->

 <!-- Header block for project -->